BlitzIR/HalfAdder/README.md

 Fun Fact: In binary, 1 = True and 0 = False.
 This concept uses boolean logic, where there is always an identifier for true and false inputs, which results in a true or false output.
 It uses the order of operations and logic rules.

 ## Binary Addition
-Binary addition is a unique system of addition because the numbering system only consists of 0 and 1.
+Binary addition is a unique addition system because the numbering system only consists of 0 and 1.
 The maximum sums can only be two and the minimum is zero.

 When faced with 1 + 1, this normally equals 2 in the base ten system.
 However, this actually equals zero and a one is carried over to the next set of numbers you are adding.
-It is like adding 65 + 65 and having to carry the one over the six because 5 + 5 = 10.
+It is like adding 65 + 65 and carrying the one over the six because 5 + 5 = 10.

 Regular Addition: